Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Purpose

-The Alberta Disability Assistance Program (ADAP) will empower Albertans with disabilities to pursue fulfilling job opportunities while continuing to receive the financial, health and employment supports they need.
+The Alberta Disability Assistance Program (ADAP) will empower Albertans with disabilities to pursue fulfilling job opportunities while continuing to receive the financial, health, personal and employment supports they need.

-Albertans with disabilities and the organization that support them have made it clear that they want more support and opportunities to earn a living than what is offered by the Assured Income for the Severely Handicapped (AISH) program.
+Albertans with disabilities and the organizations that support them have made it clear that they want more support and opportunities to earn a living beyond what is offered by the Assured Income for the Severely Handicapped (AISH) program.
 They stressed the importance of providing pathways to employment for individuals who are able to work but still require support – something AISH is not designed to provide.
+ADAP was thoughtfully designed based on input from Albertans with disabilities.

 How it works

-Starting on July 1, 2026, the new Alberta Disability Assistance Program will become operational and disability income assistance applicants will be assessed for both ADAP and AISH.
+Starting July 2026, the new Alberta Disability Assistance Program will become operational and there will be a single combined application for both ADAP and AISH.
 Eligible applicants will be placed in the program best suited to their unique situation.

 Assured Income for the Severely Handicapped (AISH)